How to use GeoDetectit in the field

 - Mic, Cable and Bluetooth can give different levels.

-- See Get connected for the full connection and calibration guide.
+- Use Get connected for the full setup and calibration guide.

 - Unlimited missions.